Integrations

 Replace YOUR_API_TOKEN with your API key.

-Tip: The API delivers data in JSON format with `start`, `end` and `price` fields.
-You can use Blockly or JavaScript scripts to determine the cheapest hours and control your devices accordingly.
+Tip: The API delivers data in JSON format.
+Use the `total_ct_kwh` field for the total price incl. fixed costs and VAT.
+Blockly or JavaScript scripts can determine the cheapest hours and control your devices accordingly.

 Integration into your own project